TheRenegadeCoder/sample-programs/archive/c/c-star/README.md

 # Sample Programs in C*

-Welcome to Sample Programs in C*
+Welcome to Sample Programs in C*!
+To find documentation related to the C++ code in this repo, look [here][trc-c-star-docs].

 ## Sample Programs